How to gain weight on low carb or keto

-While the majority just want to add a few extra pounds to a skinny frame, others wish to build muscle and increase in size.
+While some people may just want to add a few extra pounds to a lean frame, others may wish to build muscle and increase their overall size.

 So, what are the reasons people want to gain weight?
-That depends on the goal, but here are several:
+Here are a few of the more common ones:3

 - Gain more strength

 - To possibly improve overall health (in those who are very thin)

 Unfortunately, this desire for weight gain often causes problems.
 This is especially true for younger men.

 In one study, 7.6% of teens and young men reported taking weight-gain products deemed “potentially unhealthy” — including creatine supplements and anabolic steroids — in order to gain weight.4